-Tsukimichi Season 2 gets action-packed trailer
+Tsukimichi Season 2 Gets Action-Packed Trailer

-The official website revealed a new trailer for Season 2 of the anime Tsukimichi: Moonlit Fantasy ( Tsuki ga Michibiku Isekai Douchuu ).
+The official website has revealed a new trailer for Season 2 of the anime Tsukimichi: Moonlit Fantasy ( Tsuki ga Michibiku Isekai Douchuu ).
 The trailer confirms that the anime will premiere in the Winter 2024 season (January-March).

-Therefore, the second season will be divided into 2 consecutive arcs.
+Therefore the second season will be divided into 2 consecutive arcs.

 The voice cast also included: